dakhushi/Project-1/README.md

 ## Exploratory Data Analysis for Australia RealEstate Dataset

 ***Purpose and scope of this EDA:***

 The purpose of this EDA is to help the investor to prepare the budget and select the city purchase the property in Australia Cities.
 We are going to explore and analyze a real estate dataset to understand underlying patterns, relationships and trends within the data.

 Key Questions and Insights we tried to work upon,

-+ Price analysis:
-+
+  **Price analysis:**

-1.What is the average price of proprties in different cities or states?
+  - What is the average price of proprties in different cities or states?

-2.How does the price distribution look like(ex. are there any outliers)
+  - How does the price distribution look like(ex. are there any outliers)

-+ Size and Space Analysis:
+  **Size and Space Analysis:**

-1. How does the number of Bedrooms and bathrooms correlate with the size of the property?
+  - How does the number of Bedrooms and bathrooms correlate with the size of the property?

-+ Year Built Analysis:
+**Year Built Analysis:**

-1. How does the age of the property affect the price?
+  - How does the age of the property affect the price?

-3. What are the most common construction years?
+  - What are the most common construction years?

-+ Type and garage Analysis:
+**Type and garage Analysis:**

-1. What type of properties are most common in different cities or states?
+- What type of properties are most common in different cities or states?

-***Challenges we faced:***
+**Challenges we faced:**

 After importing, exploring and analyzing datasets, we realized that the DataSet does not support analysis to answer the targeted questions.
 So we decided to change our dataset and focus only on the Northern Territory region of Australia.